Global cooling: Present level of knowledge

+remains above 300 ppm or cumulative carbon emissions exceed 1000 Pg C" (i.e. 1000 gigatonnes carbon).
+"Only for an atmospheric CO_{2} content below the preindustrial level may a glaciation occur within the next 10 ka. ...
+Given the continued anthropogenic CO_{2} emissions, glacial inception is very unlikely to occur in the next 50 ka, because the timescale for CO_{2} and temperature reduction toward unperturbed values in the absence of active removal is very long [IPCC, 2013], and only weak precessional forcing occurs in the next two precessional cycles."
+(A precessional cycle is around 21,000 years, the time it takes for the perihelion to move all the way around the tropical year.)

 As the NAS report indicates, scientific knowledge regarding climate change was more uncertain than it is today.
 At the time that Rasool and Schneider wrote their 1971 paper, climatologists had not yet recognized the significance of greenhouse gases other than water vapor and carbon dioxide, such as methane, nitrous oxide, and chlorofluorocarbons.
 Early in that decade, carbon dioxide was the only widely studied human-influenced greenhouse gas.
 The attention drawn to atmospheric gases in the 1970s stimulated many discoveries in subsequent decades.
 As the temperature pattern changed, global cooling was of waning interest by 1979.

 The ice age fallacy

 A common argument used to dismiss the significance of human-caused climate change is to allege that scientists showed concerns about global cooling which did not materialise, and there is therefore no need to heed current scientific concerns about global warming.
 In a 1998 article promoting the Oregon Petition, Fred Singer argued that expert concerns about global warming should be dismissed on the basis that what he called "the same hysterical fears" had supposedly been expressed earlier about global cooling.

 Bryan Walsh of Time magazine (2013) calls this argument "the Ice Age Fallacy".
 Illustrating the argument, for several years an image had been circulated of a Time cover, supposedly dated 1977, showing a penguin above a cover story title "How to Survive the Coming Ice Age".
 In March 2013, The Mail on Sunday published an article by David Rose, showing this same cover image, to support his claim that there was as much concern in the 1970s about a "looming 'ice age'" as there was now about global warming.
 After researching the authenticity of the magazine cover image, in July 2013, Walsh confirmed that the image was a hoax, modified from a 2007 cover story image for "The Global Warming Survival Guide".